Advice/Assistance with a Potential Grievance

 Labour Relations Officers (LROs) represent members and attend meetings with members where there is a potential for discipline.
-LROs also receive and address member concerns (which may or may not escalate into formal grievances) respecting the University’s obligations under, and/or potential violations of, the express or implied terms and conditions of the Collective Agreement as well as Alberta’s employment-related legislation (for example, OH&S or human rights issues).
+LROs also receive and address member concerns, and provide advice (both of which may or may not escalate into formal grievances) respecting the University’s obligations under, and/or potential violations of, the express or implied terms and conditions of the Collective Agreement as well as Alberta’s employment-related legislation (for example, OH&S or human rights issues).
 A grievance is carried solely by the AASUA.

 Although the AASUA office is open Monday to Friday, from 8:30 AM to 4:00 PM (closed from 12:00-1:00 PM), meetings with LROs are by appointment only.
 Meetings normally occur via Zoom or over the phone.
 In-person meetings occur when necessary.